eurocontrol-swim/geofencing-prototype/README.md

 [https://localhost/geofencing-service/api/1.0/ui/#/](https://localhost/geofencing-service/api/1.0/ui/#/).
 In there you can interact with it by observing the various transactions of subscriptions that happen while using Geofencing Viewer and/or create/delete/retrieve UAS Zones.
 You can login using the user and password you provided during the user configuration step earlier.

+> NOTE: In order to authenticate you can use the user used by the Geofencing Viewer which was
+> created earlier.
+You may find the username and password like this: `env | grep GEOFENCING_VIEWER_GS`

 The interface will look like:

 ![alt text](doc/img/geofencing_service.jpg "Geofencing Service")